cloudflare/cloudflare-docs/content/registrar/top-level-domains-supported.md

 * It is a premium domain, that is, one with non-standard pricing, which Cloudflare Registrar does not support.
 * It is an Internationalized Domain Name (IDN) which Cloudflare Registrar does not support.
 These domains include international characters (such as `á`, `ü`, among others).

+## Transfer a domain

+When transferring a domain to Cloudflare Registrar, refer to [Restrictions](/registrar/get-started/transfer-domain-to-cloudflare/#restrictions) for a full list of aspects to consider before starting the transfer.

 ## Additional requirements for .US domains

-Registrants of `.us` domains must have a genuine connection to the United States as described in the [usTLD Nexus Policy](https://www.about.us/policies).
+If you want to register a `.us` domain, you must have a genuine connection to the United States as described in the [usTLD Nexus Policy](https://www.about.us/policies).
 When registering a domain name, registrants must identify the category under which they qualify for the usTLD Nexus Requirement:

 <details>
 <summary>Nexus Category 1</summary>